Enjoy Laticrete Heated Floors Under Easiklip Floors

 There is no furnace noisily blasting hot air through dusty vents, drying your skin and causing uncomfortable allergies.

 Laticrete designed a high quality unique, radiant floor heating system.
-It uses a Strata Heat™ Wire and the latest Wi-Fi enabled thermostat controls to disperse the heat evenly.
+It uses a Strata_Heat Wire and the latest Wi-Fi enabled strata_heat wi fi thermostat controls to disperse the heat evenly.
 There is no tubing, water or pumps as with the old systems.

 There is no better floor to lay over it than an Easiklip hardwood floor.
 It’s a solid hardwood floating floor system that installs without screws, nails or glue.
 Instead, the boards clip together using a patented system.

-Now DIYers or contractors can install solid hardwood floors over radiant heat combining beauty and comfort.
+Now DIYers or contractors can install solid hardwood floors over radiant heat combining comfort of floor heating.

-The first step in the project is to install the heating system.
+The first step in the project is to install the floor heating system.

 Installing radiant heat under hardwood is a little different than tile.
 You’ll need five essential components to install this system: